betadots/hdm/MANUAL_INSTALL.md

 ## Ruby

 Make sure you have the necessary ruby version on your system avaiable.
 You might use rvm or rbenv.
+The needed version cann be found here: [.ruby-version](.ruby-version).

 ## CentOS 8 Streams